It Got Late Early for Stevens and Quenneville

 But especially in Philadelphia, where he inherited the youngest team in the league and took it to two finals in three years, Keenan was a teacher.
 The teacher from Hell maybe, in contrast with a measured, supportive and sometimes even professorial John Stevens, but a teacher nevertheless, just like all coaches have been since the end of the days of assuming the best players instantly will become the best coaches.

 Whether a teacher stands in the classroom or behind a bench, the entire profession remains unappreciated and unsupported.
 As a whole, education fails to attract the best of the brightest because how relatively poorly it pays in relation to doctors, lawyers and hockey players.
 Coaches’ salaries are up sure, but their longevity is not.

 So great is my respect for the difficulty of the job and the dedication and experience men bring to it, that only once can I ever remember calling for a coach’s head.
 It wasn’t a hockey coach, just a really bad guy.
-In the vast majority of cases, the coaches know what they are doing and are considered idiots on fan boards and in the upper bowl by persons who have little clue.
+In the vast majority of cases, the coaches know what they are doing and are considered idiots on fan boards, social media and in the upper bowl by persons who have little clue.

 Thus, we can completely understand the forces that lead to firings at the same time wondering why anybody wants to coach at a professional level in the first place.
 As being let go has happened to the best of them–Quenneville had lost jobs in St. Louis and Colorado before being the right guy at the right time in Chicago–at least the smart ones know not to take it personally.

 It’s the profession that is being disrespected more than any particular coach.
 Two more good ones, John Stevens and Joel Quenneville, bite the dust.